Altamira child emasculations: Investigation

 Due to the high level of violence, the crimes reached widespread attention.
 The subsequent investigation was led by Civil Police Chief Éder Mauro.
-Initially, the murders weren't linked to each other, which led to many of them being abandoned for lack of evidence.
+Initially, the murders were not linked to each other, which led to many of them being abandoned for lack of evidence.

 First arrest

 In 1990, after the first investigations were completed, the Pará police arrested Rotílio de Souza, a drifter who wandered through the city streets.
 Investigators truly believed he was responsible, but De Souza died in prison under suspicious circumstances some months later.
-However, the occurrence of new deaths with the same characteristics as the previous ones showed that he wasn't the perpetrator, and the investigation resumed.
+However, the occurrence of new deaths with the same characteristics as the previous ones showed that he was not the perpetrator, and the investigation resumed.

 Alleged organ trafficking ring

 Work resumed and other lines of investigation were followed.
 One of them maintained the existence of an alleged gang of traffickers who were kidnapping the city's children to extract their organs.
 For the police, the manner in which the cuts were induced indicated clinical motivation, besides the possible participation of doctors.
 The recent move of two doctors to the city caught the attention of investigators: they were Anísio Ferreira de Sousa and Césio Brandão, who had moved to Altamira in 1990.
 Both were detained for clarification.
 However, expert reports proved that as they were extracted, the organs were unusable for transportation purposes.
 Without sufficient evidence, the doctors were released and the case went cold.